dseguy/clearPHP/rules/use-smart-autoload.md

 ```
 This way, various libraries may cohabit peacefully.
 However, the function `__autoload` also introduces competition for libraries, that needed to provide their own support for the autoloading.

 Thus, `spl_autoload_register` was introduced : it allows the registration of autoloader methods, may it be functions, methods or static methods.
-They will be played one after each other, giving a chance to every library to have its own fitted autloading.
+They will be played one after each other, giving a chance to every library to have its own fitted autoloading.

 It is highly recommended to rely on `spl_autoload_register` and to avoid defining any `__autoload` function.